 RE Arena, Inc. manages, operates, and maintains an arena known as the Ralph Engelstad Arena, which was constructed in 2001 for the benefit of UND athletics.
 On July 1, 2004, UND and RE Arena, Inc., entered into a usage agreement with regards to the arena that sets forth facility usage, fees and services, and net income disposition.
 In accordance with this agreement, UND will control all ticket revenue from UND athletic events held in the arena, UND and RE Arena, Inc. will jointly utilize UND marketing staff, and UND agrees to pay RE Arena, Inc. a stated amount of the ticket revenue from hockey, football, and men's and women's basketball events.

 Revenue and expenses from all other UND events held at the arena will be negotiated on an event-by-event basis.
-Per this agreement, UND paid approximately \$1.6 million to RE Arena, Inc. in fiscal year 2005 for event ticket revenue.
+Per this agreement, UND paid approximately \$1.4 million to RE Arena, Inc. in fiscal year 2006 for event ticket revenue.
 Also per this agreement, RE Arena, Inc. agrees to pay a stated amount of athletic marketing revenue to UND.
-Accordingly, RE Arena, Inc. paid UND \$375,000 in marketing revenue in fiscal year 2005.
-RE Arena, Inc. additionally agrees to annually fund a reserve for extraordinary repairs, maintenance, and building improvements in an amount up to \$350,000.
-And, on an annual basis, RE Arena, Inc. will remit to UND the net income after adding back depreciation, amortization, the funded reserve and capital expenditures for the fiscal year.
+Accordingly, RE Arena, Inc. paid UND \$451,860 in marketing revenue in fiscal year 2006.
+Additionally, under the agreement, RE Arena, Inc. will annually fund a reserve for extraordinary repairs, maintenance, and building improvements in an amount up to \$350,000.
+And, on an annual basis, RE Arena, Inc. will remit to UND the net income after adding back depreciation and amortization, the funded reserve and capital expenditures for the fiscal year.
+RE Arena, Inc. paid UND \$100,000 under this agreement in fiscal year 2006.

 In addition, RE Arena, Inc. may contract with UND for materials and personnel in the service and utility areas and will reimburse UND based on separate agreements.
-As of June 30, 2005, RE Arena, Inc. has a payable to UND of \$78,327 for these expenditures.
+As of June 30, 2006, RE Arena, Inc. has a payable to UND of \$687,193 for these expenditures.

-UNIVERSITY OF NORTH DAKOTA AND UNIVERSITY OF NORTH DAKOTA FOUNDATION

-The University of North Dakota Foundation issued through Wells Fargo Brokerage Services, LLC, taxexempt lease revenue bonds on October 24, 2003, of \$4,400,000 to finance the land purchase and construction of the Minot Family Practice Center.
+UNIVERSITY OF NORTH DAKOTA AND UNIVERSITY OF NORTH DAKOTA FOUNDATION exempt lease revenue bonds on October 24, 2003, of \$4,400,000 to finance the land purchase and construction of the Minot Family Practice Center.
 The center is a component of the School of Medicine & Health Sciences at UND.
-Interest only is due on a semiannual basis at a variable rate of interest with a maturity date of December 15, 2018.
-The interest rate is 2.02 percent at June 30, 2005.
+Interest only is due on a semi-annual basis at a variable rate of interest with a maturity date of December 15, 2018.
+The interest rate is 3.6 percent at June 30, 2006.
 The Foundation may pay down principal in increments of \$100,000 on interest payment dates without penalty.
-Principal balance outstanding at June 30, 2005, is \$4,300,000.
-A receivable from UND and the bond payable is included on the financial reports of the Foundation, and UND has recorded a capital asset and a capital lease payable as of June 30, 2005.
+Principal balance outstanding at June 30, 2006, is \$700,000.
+A receivable from UND and the bond payable is included on the financial reports of the Foundation, and UND has recorded a capital asset and a capital lease payable as of June 30, 2006.